Construct function handle from character vector

 If you include workspace variables in your character vector,

-the function handle, but MATLAB throws an error when you invoke
+str2func creates the function handle, but MATLAB throws an error when you invoke the function handle.

 a = 13; str = '@(x)7*x-a'; fh = str2func(str); fh(3)